 Rescue groups for specific breeds of dogs come and go.
-The extent to which these groups focus on senior dogs varies, too.
-We try to keep updated on the following list of breed rescue groups that have a special focus on seniors.
-If you don’t find the breed you’re looking for here, use a search engine (e.g., google.com) and a search term such as: “name of breed + rescue.”
-Another good option is the Petfinder site .
+The extent to which these groups help senior dogs varies, too.
+We try to keep updated on the breed rescue groups that have a special focus on seniors, and you'll find them listed below.
+Or you can just use a search engine, typing in "name of breed + rescue."

 Remember, also, that your local animal shelter and all-breed, all-age rescues often have purebred dogs come their way, so it's a good idea to let those folks know what you're looking for.